pymc-devs/pymc-resources/Rethinking_2/README.md

     source activate stat-rethink2-pymc3

+To use the notebooks you first have to register your new environment as a valid notebook kernel:

+    python -m ipykernel install --user --name stat-rethink2-pymc3 --display-name "Python 3.10 (stat-rethink2-pymc3)"

+You can start a notebook by running:

+    jupyter notebook

+or use the more modern jupyter lab:

+    jupyter lab

+from the root directory.

 ---

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span>Statistical Rethinking with Python and PyMC3</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/aloctavodia/Statistical-Rethinking-with-Python-and-PyMC3/graphs/contributors" property="cc:attributionName" rel="cc:attributionURL">All Contributors</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.